Use Docker Compose

-By default, named volumes in your compose file are NOT removed when running
+By default, named volumes in your compose file are not removed when you run

 docker compose down.
-If you want to remove the volumes, you will need to add the
+If you want to remove the volumes, you need to add the

 The Docker Dashboard does not remove volumes when you delete the app stack.

-In this section, you learned about Docker Compose and how it helps you dramatically simplify the defining and sharing of multi-service applications.
-You created a Compose file by translating the commands you were using into the appropriate compose format.
+In this section, you learned about Docker Compose and how it helps you simplify the way you define and share multi-service applications.

 Next, you'll learn about a few best practices you can use to improve your Dockerfile.